alco-company/mortimer-bellis/WORKLOG.md

 - expire free license after 30.days
 - make calls to time products more resilient
 - fake products if necessary
+- allow task calls to break free of turbo_frame

 ### 7/5/2025